Lashonda Lester

-Lashonda Lester (died April 6, 2017) was an American stand-up comedian from Austin, Texas.
+Lashonda Lester (September 11, 1975—April 6, 2017) was an American stand-up comedian from Austin, Texas.
 Her posthumous debut album, Shondee Superstar, was released by Dan Schlissel's Stand Up!
 Records in 2019, and was critically praised.
 John-Michael Bond of Paste magazine called her "a rare talent with a preternatural gift for razor-sharp storytelling."
-Marc Maron called her a "funny, authentic, hard-working comic who had her own voice. ...
+Marc Maron called her a "funny, authentic, hard-working comic who had her own voice...
 That’s an honest comic.
 The best kind."

 Early life

-Lester was born in Detroit, Michigan.
+Lester was born in Detroit, Michigan on September 11, 1975.
+She was a precocious reader and performer from a young age, and was giving the announcements at her local church at age 4.
 As a child, she was a voiceover actress in local commercials.
 She developed an early interest in comedy, memorizing routines by Redd Foxx, Slappy White, George Carlin, and Richard Pryor.
 She worked various jobs, including as a wrestling promoter and a madam.

 Career

-Lester moved to Austin in 2004 to work in politics, and began performing stand-up in 2008.
+Lester moved to Austin in 2004 to work in politics and marketing, and began performing stand-up in 2008 while trying to start a magazine about Austin nightlife.
 She became known for creating and starring in the darkly comic biography series Weird!
 True Hollywood Tales, which ran for five seasons at Austin's Salvage Vanguard Theater.

 She performed frequently on television, including NickMom Night Out in 2013, the PBS series Stand Up Empire in 2016, and Fox's Laughs in 2017.
-She was chosen as one of the top 100 comics on season 9 of the NBC show Last Comic Standing in 2015.
+She was one of the top 100 comics on season 9 of the NBC show Last Comic Standing in 2015.